catalyst-cloud/catalystcloud-docs/source/alarm/overview.rst

 Further Reading
 ***************

-For more information on the Alarm service, you can visit `the openstack documentation on aodh`_
+For more information on the Alarm service, you can visit `the OpenStack documentation on Aodh`_

-.. _`the openstack documentation on aodh`: https://docs.openstack.org/aodh/latest/admin/telemetry-alarms.html
+.. _`the OpenStack documentation on Aodh`: https://docs.openstack.org/aodh/latest/admin/telemetry-alarms.html